NemoursResearch/N3C/docs/data-access/step4.md

 ## Step 4: Submit the Data Use Request (DUR) Form:

+**If you are joining an existing project with a DUR, you may skip this step and move on.
+If you intend to create a new project, you must follow along with this step to submit a DUR.**

 When you are ready to propose a project or join an approved project, complete and submit the data user request form within the [NCATS N3C Data Enclave](https://auth.ncats.nih.gov/_api/v2/auth/login?redirect_uri=https://auth.ncats.nih.gov/_api/v2/auth/palantir/palantir_unite/saml&client=palantir_unite&tenant=palantir&protocol=saml){:target="_blank"}.
 We recommend researchers review the DUR ([sample](https://ncats.nih.gov/files/NCATS_N3C_Sample_Data_Use_Request.pdf){:target="_blank"}) to ensure that you are prepared to provide the requested information.